noontts/noontts/README.md

 Software engineer
 -----------------

-I'm studying Digital Industry Integration (Developer) College of Arts, Media and Technology , Chiang Mai University.
+I'm studying Digital Industry Integration (Developer) AT College of Arts, Media and Technology , Chiang Mai University.

 * 🌍  I'm based in Thailand
 * ✉️  You can contact me at [noonthitisan@gmail.com](mailto:noonthitisan@gmail.com)